apt1002/mijit/doc/arm.md

 0xEA200000  BICS    0:4     5:9     10:15   16:20   64  Rd <- Rn & ~(Rm << imm)
 ```

+Other shift types are possible by varying bits 22:23.

 The following table indicates which registers can be `SP`; the rest can be `ZR`.

 ```